freebsd/freebsd-quarterly/2018q3/00_REPORT.md

    hierarchy of subpages and categories to make navigating the wiki easier.
 2. Some articles from the wiki are going to be migrated to either the doc tree or manual pages.
-3. The quarterly reports project is testing out if using Markdown and GitHub as an alternative tool for submitting documentation lowers the barrier of entry.

 # Third-Party Projects #